Farmers protest California water plan aimed to save salmon

 How California manages and uses its water has long been a topic of hot political debate, falling more along regional lines than partisan ones and pitting agricultural interests against environmental ones.
 Beyond farming interests, politicians in the Central Valley say the plan would limit their access to drinking water.

-"When was it a crime to grow food for our tables," said Democratic Assemblyman Rudy Salas of Bakersfield.
+"When was it a crime to grow food to put on our tables," said Democratic Assemblyman Rudy Salas of Bakersfield.
 "When was it a crime to demand that we have safe drinking water?"

 The water board has postponed its final vote on the plan to an unspecified date.

-Note: This story has been corrected to show that the rancher's name is Harry, not Henry, Holland.